aureuserp/dev-docs/src/master/installation/introduction.md

 ## Customization

-AureusERP is designed to be highly customizable, allowing you to:
+Aureus ERP is designed to be highly customizable, allowing you to:

 - Install only the plugin you need
 - Extend existing plugin with custom functionality